You need to enable JavaScript to run this app.

 • reduce nuisance to neighbours.

-Cats are at a much higher risk of illness and injury if allowed to roam.
-They can live up to 4 times longer if kept on your property.
+Cats are at a much higher risk of illness and injury if they are allowed to roam.
+They can live up to 4 times longer if you keep them on your property.

 Can my cat still go outside?